1. Gases such as oxygen and carbon

 b)Retrieve elements of the cell membrane after exocytosis

-c)Secrete large molecules into the extracellular space
+c)Secrete largely molecules into the extracellular space

 d)None of these